hynek/svcs/docs/integrations/index.md

 If your framework is missing, check out our [wiki page listing third-party extensions](https://github.com/hynek/svcs/wiki/Third%E2%80%90party-Extensions).
 If it's missing there too, it's straight-forward to [write your own](custom.md) (and then add to the wiki!).

+## Community-Driven Extensions

+In addition to the official integrations, there are also community-driven extensions available.
+One notable example is the Django support provided by the community via [django-svcs](https://github.com/django-svcs/django-svcs/).

 ```{toctree}
 :hidden:
 custom